madrury/puppy-interview-night-problems/svm.md

   - The `2` instruction indicates that the following odd numbers should be *summed*, the result of the instruction is the sum of the associated odds.
-  - The `4` instruction indicates that the following odd numbers should be *muliplied*, the result of the instruction is the product of the associated odds.
+  - The `4` instruction indicates that the following odd numbers should be *multiplied*, the result of the instruction is the product of the associated odds.

 Helpfully, your clients have supplied some simple examples: